 Elizabeth specialises in commercial property litigation and disputes relating to development land, but her expertise extends to all aspects of real property law and landlord and tenant law.
-Her practice also includes agricultural litigation, insolvency and professional negligence disputes.
+Her practice also includes insolvency and professional negligence disputes.

 - St. Edwards College, Liverpool.
 Boraston Scholar

 - Kings College, London.
 LLB (Hons) - First Class.